-Our named executive officers are subject to our Clawback Policy, under which, in the event that (a) the Board determines that a named executive officer engaged in fraud or intentional misconduct that requires a material restatement of our financial results, and (b) such fraud or intentional misconduct resulted in an incorrect determination that an incentive compensation performance goal had been achieved, then the Board may take appropriate action to recover from such named executive officer any equity incentive compensation resulting from such incorrect determination that had been paid to such named executive officer during the three-year period preceding the filing of such accounting restatement.
-We may recoup equity incentive compensation paid to the named executive officer who engaged in the fraud or intentional misconduct to the extent it was based on such incorrect determination, as determined by the Board.
-A current copy of the Clawback Policy can be found on the Corporate Governance page of the Investors section of our website at http://investor.alkermes.com.
+Our named executive officers are subject to our Clawback Policy, under which, in the event that the Board determines that (a) a named executive officer engaged in fraud or intentional misconduct that requires a material restatement of our financial results, and (b) such fraud or intentional misconduct resulted in an incorrect determination that an incentive compensation performance goal had been achieved, then (c) the Board may take appropriate action to recoup from such named executive officer any equity incentive compensation that the Board determines had been paid to such named executive officer as a result of such incorrect determination during the three-year period preceding the filing of such material restatement of our financial results.
+A current copy of our Clawback Policy can be found on the Corporate Governance page of the Investors section of our website at www.alkermes.com.